 2. Vitamin A, also found in great amounts in dandelions, is great as a helper vitamin for things like preventing premature aging, loss of vision, and respiratory infections.

-3. Dandelions and dandelion tea may be helpful with maintaining your liver.
-Studies suggest the vitamins and minerals in dandelions are good at not only helping to cleanse the liver but also with the secretion of bile.
+3. Dandelions and dandelion tea may be helpful in maintaining your liver health.
+Studies suggest the vitamins and minerals in dandelions are good at helping not only to cleanse the liver, but also with the secretion of bile.